BernardoMesa/BernardoMesa.github.io/_posts/2017-9-22-DoesFitbitWork.md

 ![alt text](/images/2017-9-22_post/RF_Hand_NumEstimators_LearningCurve.png "Random Forest - Hand Sensor - Accuracy - Vary Number of Estimators - Learning Curves")

 ## Is all hope lost?
-Can we improve accuracy of a single sensor classifier above 90%
+## Can we improve accuracy of a single sensor classifier above 90%

 ### Try boosting!
-Bring allong our friend Gradient Boosting Classifier.
+### Bring allong our friend Gradient Boosting Classifier.

 I decided to run a parameter grid search with 5-fold cross-validation training only on the hand sensor parameters.
 I chose the hand sensor given that individuals already wear wrist devices (watch) and it wouldn't be hard to incorporate an extra sensor in the electronics.

-As we found previously, forests with depth higher than 15 seemed to be prone to overfitting, I set up the grid depth to try the values: 5, 10, 15, and 30 just in case.
+As we found previously, forests with depth greater than 15 seemed to be prone to overfitting.
+I set up the grid depth to try the maximum tree depth values: 5, 10, 15, and 30 just in case.
 Also given that we had no guidance on the learning rate I decided to try the default rate of 0.1 and double that amount.
 For the number of estimators, I decided to try few stages: 10, 15, and 20 given that the GBC is very time consuming to train.

 Now...
 I will update this post with the results of the grid search and possible next steps when it finishes running.
-I inadvertently killed my AWS instance and had to run this grid search on my laptop.
+I inadvertently killed my AWS instance and have to run this grid search on my 4 core Mac.

 Stay tuned!